 South Mountain State BattlefieldThe main office for South Mountain State Battlefield is located in Washington Monument State Park.
 Stop by the park office or museum to learn more about the first major Civil War battle fought in Maryland.

 MuseumThe monument museum features historical artifacts related to the history of Washington Monument and the Battle of South Mountain.
-It is open on weekends only in April and October, and seven days a week from May through September.
-It is closed during the winter.
+The museum is open in spring, summer and fall.

 Disabled AccessThe main parking area, picnic pavilion and Museum at Washington Monument State Park are accessible to the mobility impaired.
 The comfort station is not accessible to the mobility impaired.